MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-voicemail.md

 ##Configure a hosted voicemail policy

+**NATHAN TO PROVIDE INPUT ON THIS SECTION**

 The Cloud Voicemail routing application runs on the Front End Server to route calls to the Cloud Voicemail service.

 The routing application uses information from user account settings and from hosted voice mail policy parameters to determine how to route calls for hosted voice messaging, as shown in the following diagram.

-NATHAN WILL REWRITE THIS SECTION...

-**INSERT DIAGRAM HERE**

 Cloud Voicemail routing can be configured to route calls to users who are enabled for on-premises Exchange UM, to users who are enabled for Cloud Voicemail, or to a combination of the two.

-For example, assume that Roy’s mailbox and Exchange UM service are homed in an on-premises Exchange deployment.
+For example, assume that User1's mailbox and Exchange UM service are homed in an on-premises Exchange deployment.

-The proxy address information from Roy’s user account provides the information that the routing application uses to route his calls to an on-premises Exchange UM server.
+The proxy address information from User1's user account provides the information that the routing application uses to route calls to an on-premises Exchange UM server.

-For another example, assume that Alice’s mailbox and Exchange UM service are located at a hosted Exchange service provider’s data center.
-Routing for her Exchange UM calls is configured as follows:
+For another example, assume that User2's mailbox and Exchange UM service are located at a hosted Exchange service provider’s data center.
+Routing for User2's  Exchange UM calls is configured as follows:

 **HOW DOES THE FOLLOWING CHANGE FOR CLOUD VOICEMAIL?**

-- The values set in the msExchUCVoiceMailSettings attribute of Alice’s user account tell the routing application to check for routing details in a hosted voice mail policy.
+- The values set in the msExchUCVoiceMailSettings attribute of User2's user account tell the routing application to check for routing details in a hosted voice mail policy.

-- The hosted voice mail policy that is assigned to Alice’s user account provides routing details:
+- The hosted voice mail policy that is assigned to User2's user account provides routing details:

    - Destination is the hosted Exchange UM service provider (ls.ExUm.<hostedExchangeServer>.com in this example).